Skip to content

 "I used to be pretty reactive.
 I’d be busy working on something and someone would Slack me, and I’d stop what I’m doing and help them.
 You mean well, but the reality is that it leaves you getting nothing done."

-A great way to navigate this is to let your rep know that you’ve not free at the moment and propose an alternative time on the same day when you’ll be able to help.
+A great way to navigate this is to let your rep know that you’re not free at the moment and propose an alternative time on the same day when you’ll be able to help.

-And you’ll want to get your eyes on these too 👇
+And you’ll want to get your eyes on these, too 👇

 1. Keeping motivation high